-A happy and healthy skin thrives at pH levels between 4.0-6.5.
+A healthy skin thrives at pH levels between 4.0-6.5, with its happiest place being around pH5.5.
 You can actually test the pH levels of your body with testing strips which can be purchased at pharmacies and health shops.
-A dermatologist will be able to accurately test the pH levels of your skin.
+A dermatologist will also be able to accurately test the pH levels of your skin.

 pH balancing tips for flawless skin

-Avoid harsh soaps and detergents: especially the ones that contain sodium lauryl sulfate which damage the skin’s barrier and cause irritation.
+Avoid harsh soaps and detergents: Especially the ones that contain Sodium Lauryl Sulfate (SLS) which can damage the skin’s barrier and cause irritation.